cumc/handson-tutorials/setup/README.md

         Wang Chao,d6fioprtyruft80elx7mn
         Zheng Wei Gang,z0xo3ca8s50j5pnrh2wyi
         ```
+       **At this point all jobs are submitted to MMCloud.
+You need to keep track of these jobs on the OpCenter to make sure they are all "Executing" before moving on to the next step.**
     - `get_url`: this step will collect all the URL generated for each job
         - The output from `submit` will be used to collect URL
         ```